 Before starting the program, a student must have a high school diploma or high school equivalency diploma.
+Please be ready to submit proof the first day of class.

 To enter the program, students must meet the prerequisites for college-level reading, writing, and math.
-They must have completed CAH 105 Computer Applications or equivalent, and CAH 102 Medical Terminology or equivalent course, and be college level math ready.
-Students must maintain a "B" or above in all technical and general education courses to enter and continue in the program.
+Students must maintain a "C" or above in all technical and general education courses to continue in the program.

 Students will have a comprehensive background check performed by the PQAC as well as Castle Branch prior to their clinical rotation.
 A non-refundable fee is charged to each student for the background check.
 Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
 This could include, but is not limited to, Measles/Mumps/Rubella, Hepatitis B series and titer, Tetanus/ Diphtheria, Tuberculosis Test, Current Flu and Varicella, as required by contracts with clinical facilities and CDC recommendations.
+It is recommended to get started on your Hepatitis B series as soon as possible.
+This series can take 6 to 7 months to complete.

 Students must have current American Heart Association CPR for the Healthcare Professional certification.
-Bring immunizations records the first day of class unless arrangements have been made with instructor.
+Due dates for your CPR and immunizations will be discussed the first day of class.